 orn in New York and taking their name from an old 1932 "B quality" horror/monster movie starring Bela Lugozi, White Zombie was started by Rob Bartleh Cummings (who took the name Rob Straker on early recordings and later assuming the name of Rob Zombie; b.
 January 12, 1965) founded the act along with female bassist Sean Yseult, to recruit Peter Landau (drums) and Ena Kostabi (guitar).
 What they started was an unconventional outfit that got the attention of death metal, dance and industrial beat fans alike.
-They started off by releasing several unconventional metal EPs, Gods On Voodoo Moons (1985), Pig Heaven (1986; with Ivan DePlume now on drums and Tim Jeffs taking over from Kostabi), as well as Psycho-Head Blowout (1987) and Soul Crusher (1988), on their own label.
+They started off by releasing several unconventional basic heavy metal EPs, Gods On Voodoo Moons (1985), Pig Heaven (1986; with Ivan DePlume now on drums and Tim Jeffs taking over from Kostabi), as well as Psycho-Head Blowout (1987) and Soul Crusher (1988), on their own label.
 The last two would feature the classic White Zombie line-up now complete with Tom Guay on guitar in place of Jeffs, the releases also got them a deal with the 'Caroline' label.
 John Ricci (ex-Exciter) replaced Guay for Make Them Die Slowly (1989), adding a lead guitar and a more focused approach that shed them of the 'artsy' feel, but their raw power still failed to fully show.
 Jay Noel Yuenger would soon replace Ricci, who debut on the next effort God Of Thunder EP, (a Kiss cover even duplicating Gene Simmon's costume for the cover).

 La Sexorcisto: Devil Music Vol. 1 (1992), now on 'Geffen', was the first huge success they received; even MTV's Beavis And Butthead cartoon got in on it.
 Its demonic roaring mixed with 'B' movie dialog sold well, and would and off setting their mold.
 Philo was then replaced by DePlume but he, in turn, was sacked after the subsequent tour, with John Tempesta (ex-Exodus/ex-Testament) taking his place.